-Challenge: Many users are not utilizing grocery shopping apps.
+Many users still do not utilize grocery shopping applications and continue to shop in person, even when it is inconvenient.
 Present an idea for a grocery shopping application users will want to use.

 Solution: Conduct research to better understand the customer journey, user pain points, and ideate ways to improve the online grocery shopping experience.

 Throughout the semester, students individually conducted research on grocery shopping applications.
 Students interviewed users who had experience grocery shopping, online or in person.
 Looking to understand what motivates people grocery shop.

 During midterm students were grouped together to present user research and data collected.
 The application envisioned was based on the data from the midterm project and improved upon based on survey results.

 Vision is that of a smartphone application with paring ability to smart home devices, like Alexa, Google, or Siri.